 Cell-grown meat is created in laboratories by harvesting animal cells.
-It has been applauded as an alternative to animal agriculture – which was recently reported to account for 87 percent GHG emissions annually.
+It has been applauded as an alternative to animal agriculture – which was recently reported to account for 14.5 percent of global greenhouse gas emissions.

 Some don’t class laboratory-produced meat as vegan-friendly as it is derived from animal cells.

 A report by tech firm, IDTehcEx, claimed cell-grown meat would reduce the reliance on animal agriculture.
 As a result, the risk of further zoonotic disease outbreaks would be reduced, it also claimed.

 The report states ‘cultured meat could solve many of the problems associated with the global meat industry’, but accepts there are ‘many unanswered questions’ around it.